 - Tell your manager if you're feeling overburdened.
 It might be hard talking to your manager about your workload.
 You might feel like you shouldn't complain if everyone else is also struggling, or like you're just expected to cope.
 But ignoring the signs of burnout and stress can leave you feeling emotionally and mentally exhausted.
-Speak to your manager to see whether your workload could be adjusted. - If your manager is contributing to your feelings of stress, think about who else you could speak to at work.
-You could try another manager you trust, a colleague, or a staff network. - Speak to someone you don't work with.
-You might prefer to talk about how you're feeling with someone who's not at work, like a friend or family member.
-It might feel hard speaking to loved ones about the things you deal with at work, and you might feel like you want to protect them from certain things.
+Speak to your manager to see whether your workload could be adjusted. - If your manager is contributing to your feelings of stress, think about who else you could speak to.
+You could try another manager you trust, a colleague, or a staff or volunteers network. - Speak to someone you don't work with.
+You might prefer to talk about how you're feeling with someone who's not in the service, like a friend or family member.
+It might feel hard speaking to loved ones about the things you deal with in your role, and you might feel like you want to protect them from certain things.
 But remember, you can be in charge of how much you tell them.
 Read our tips on starting a conversation about mental health with friends and family. - Take time for yourself.
 Try to build some time into your day, just for you.
 Even if this is a five minute walk, or 15 minutes to read a book.
 Try to make this a priority, but don't be too harsh on yourself if you can't always find the time. - Try practising mindfulness.
 Mindfulness can help you to focus on the present.
-It can also help to clear your head, and make you feel calmer, which might help when dealing with stressful situations. - Spend some time in nature.
-Spending time in nature can be good for your mental wellbeing, and has been found to help with specific mental health problems like anxiety and depression.
-It can also help to reduce feelings of stress.
-You could find some ways to incorporate nature into your working day.
-For example driving a more scenic route to work, or having a plant or something which reminds you of nature on your desk.
-Read our ideas for how to spend time enjoying nature.
+It can also help to clear your head, and make you feel calmer, which might help when dealing with stressful situations.